 The Metaverse is an evolution of the internet that lays the "technological groundwork for an interoperable network of real-time rendered 3D virtual worlds." - Matt Ball

 At Voltaku, we’re simply starting that story-first fan affinity process on social media rather than movies because that’s where the audience is today.

 That means we have to build a scalable real-time pipeline that starts on social media, evolves over time, and spans traditional media ecosystems.

 Taking root within Japanese anime culture, a VTuber, or Virtual YouTuber, is an online entertainer who uses a virtual avatar generated using real-time motion capture technologies to live stream on social media.

 Basically, VTubing is virtual production on a smaller scale.

-We’re optimizing the first phase of our real-time pipeline for dropping bite-sized chunks of content and live-streaming VTuber avatars on social media, all in Unreal Engine, and all based on characters from our genesis project, Killtopia.
+We’re optimizing the first phase of our real-time pipeline for dropping bite-sized chunks of 100% 3D content on social platforms, including live-streaming VTuber avatars using our own proprietary VTubing software.

 In 2017, the number of views related to the topic of VTuber on YouTube was 16 million per year, with 24% of those views coming from outside Japan.